-340 The EU H2020 REFRESH project focusses on LifeCycle Costing (LCC) of LCA for EU food waste: Davis et al., Generic strategy LCA and LCC: Guidance for LCA and LCC focused on prevention, valorisation and treatment of side flows from the food supply chain..
+340 The EU H2020 REFRESH project focusses on LifeCycle Costing (LCC) of LCA for EU food waste: Davis et al., Generic strategy LCA and LCC : Guidance for LCA and LCC focused on prevention, valorisation and treatment of side flows from the food supply chain.
 See also Pizzol et al., "Monetary valuation in Life Cycle Assessment: a review."

-The centrality argument seems unlikely to hold though for all the footprint quantities and impact pathways resulting in food system impacts.
-To be clear, this narrower scope on the external costs of the food system is not the focus of the CE Delft or other national handbooks on environmental prices.
-On the independence assumption, for carbon cost, it is unclear why emissions from production in The Netherlands in 2019 get reabsorbed into the global economy in a future world where carbon had say US2015\$20/tCO2eq impact, and emission from production in Germany in 2019 gets reabsorbed into the global economy in a future world where carbon had say US2015\$200/tCO2eq impact.
+On the independence assumption, for carbon cost, it is unclear why emissions from production in The Netherlands in 2019 get reabsorbed into the global economy in a future world where carbon had say 2015USD 20/tCO2-eq impact, and emission from production in Germany in 2019 gets reabsorbed into the global economy in a future world where carbon had say 2015USD 200/tCO2-eq impact.
 The emissions from The Netherlands and Germany in the same year contribute to the same causal mechanism for the same future world.
 Their impact is drawn from the same lottery not different lotteries for the social cost of carbon.

 The other issue is bias in the environmental prices (acknowledged in the CE Delft Handbook).
 That is, the potential for under- or over-estimation of the mean of the revealed present and future costs and benefits from environmental pollution.
-The use of valuation mechanisms based on individual preferences is likely to under-estimate impact for food system external costs as discussed last section.
-The individual is likely to have difficulty conceiving the context of the trade-off in markets affected by global large quantity changes.
+The use of valuation mechanisms based on individual preferences is likely to under-estimate impact for food system external costs.
+The individual is likely to have difficulty conceiving the context of the trade-off in markets affected by global large quantity changes in footprints.

 The final issue is correlation between variation in valuation factors and variation in footprints, e.g. spatial variation.
 Greater marginal costs than the average in a location which is also associated to greater footprint than the average at that location results in positive correlation, or lesser marginal costs associated to greater footprint results in negative correlation.
-Either the spatial variation of valuation factors has to be very low, or the footprint associated to impact across regions and contexts has to be very uniform, or generally they have to be uncorrelated, to estimate the total value as the average of the valuation factors multiplied by the total footprint.
-Positive correlation means the product of average value of environmental prices and total pollution will underestimate the social cost, and negative correlation that the product will overestimate the social cost.
+Either the spatial variation of valuation factors has to be very low, or the footprint associated to impact across regions and contexts has to be very uniform, or generally they have to be uncorrelated, to estimate the total value as the average environmental price multiplied by the total footprint.
+Positive correlation means the product of the average environmental price and total pollution will underestimate the social cost, and negative correlation that the product will overestimate the social cost.

-Under or over estimation is the risk in setting single valuation factors independent of variation in the impact associated to quantities of footprint occurring in different regions and contexts.
+Under or over estimation is the risk in setting single valuation factors without consideration of the variation in the impact associated to quantities of footprint occurring in different regions and contexts.

-A large range of abatement value case studies exist under Social Return on Investment.
-Some interventions in original TEEB case studies relate to agriculture and aquaculture341.
+There are many other abatement value case studies under the umbrella of Social Return on Investment.
+Some interventions in TEEB case studies involving agriculture and aquaculture can be seen in terms of abatement341.